deadalusai/SqlClient-Aborrted-Transaction-Repro/README.md

 This reduced test-case reproduces an issue seen in production using EF Core 2.2.4 on .NET Core 2.1.

-The sequence of inserts and selects, the  configuration of the Zombie database and the use of RepeatableRead isolation level replicate the real-world scenario, though not all these factors may be required.
+The sequence of inserts and selects, the schema of the Zombie tables and the use of RepeatableRead isolation level replicate the real-world scenario, though not all these factors may be required.

 # Instructions